nrdxp/nrd.sh/content/blog/axiosophy.md

 ## Part II: Axiosophy — The Deductive Framework

 We now build the formal hierarchy.
-Everything that follows is _derived_; each definition depends logically on the one before it.
-The structure is not a simple numbered list but a **directed acyclic graph**: a branching tree where some concepts depend on multiple predecessors.
+Everything that follows is _derived_: each definition depends logically on those before it, branching where one concept requires multiple predecessors, never circling back.
+The resulting structure is a derivation graph (a directed acyclic graph, for the mathematically inclined) rooted in a single axiom.

 ```mermaid
 graph TD